jmorris0x0/terraform-provider-k8sconnect/README.md

 **k8sconnect** uses inline, per-resource connections to break Terraform's provider dependency hell.
 Create a cluster and deploy to it immediately, target multiple clusters from one module, or use dynamic outputs for authentication.

-> ### ⚠️ ALPHA RELEASE
-> **This provider is in alpha with limited production usage.** APIs and state formats may change before v1.0.
-> We recommend testing thoroughly and pinning to exact versions.
->
-> Targeting feature-complete release in December 2025.

 ---

 ## Why `k8sconnect`